-Results of the cultural resources records search indicate that 21 previous cultural resource studies have been conducted within the Records Search Area, which is defined as approximately a 1-mile radius around the Proposed Project Area (see Figure 3); five of these were conducted within the Proposed Project Area.
+Results of the SCIC cultural resources records search indicate that 21 previous cultural resource studies have been conducted within the Records Search Area, which is defined as approximately a 1-mile radius around the Proposed Project Area (see Figure 3); five of these were conducted within the Proposed Project Area.
+Two of these studies are cultural resources surveys that were conducted within the Proposed Project Area within the last 10 years (SD-12046 and SD-12711).
+One additional study (Kyle and Williams 2013) was not included in the SCIC results but was provided to SWCA by SDG&E; this study documents the results of cultural resources monitoring during construction of the Sunrise Powerlink.
 Details pertaining to these investigations are presented in Table 2.